Elasto-Gel Hypothermia Cooling Cap/Cold Cap for Hair Loss

 - you did not use scalp cooling during your first course of chemotherapy

-Is there evidence that shows Elasto-Gel Hypothermia Cooling Caps work?
+Is there evidence that shows Elasto-Gel Caps work?

 Since the introduction of Scalp Cooling in the 1970’s, many studies have been conducted to identify its efficiency and efficacy.
 The more information gathered about scalp cooling allows companies to improve their scalp cooling caps and machines.
 The current evidence shows that those who use cooling caps as per instructions of the makers, and who cooling caps are not contraindicated for (see Will the Elasto-Gel Hypothermia Cooling Cap work for me?) will see a degree of results.
 These results can not be predicted, however.
 If you are considering buying an Elasto-Gel Hypothermia Cooling Cap do speak to your treating doctor or nurse before starting chemo to ensure you have the best chance of maintaining your hair.

-What is the difference between the Elasto-Gel Hypothermia Cooling Cap and Scalp Cooling machine?
+What is the difference between the Elasto-Gel and Scalp Cooling machine?

 How do I use it?

 - A ‘cold cap’, which is filled with a chilled gel.